 Principal component analysis (PCA):

 Apply PCA on all the feature for dimension reduction: Linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower dimensional space.
+PCA is applied to reduce the dimensions of the data set and the reason for this is as per Linear Algebra if the prediction be showcased on 2 dimensional then can be easily shifted to N-Dimensions by doing PCA we are calculating eigen values for eigen vectors.
+Every pair of the eigen vector are perpendicular to each other and hence are termed to be 0 because the cos 90 is 0